aneesh-shetye/med-vqa/README.md

 # Med-VQA

-There isn't a single dataset or a group of datasets on which the Med-VQA literature agrees upon to test their model.
-So we ourself chose the dataset and tested it on 3 VQA models.
+In this repository we have tested 3 VQA models on the ImageCLEF-2019 dataset.
 Two of these are made on top of Facebook AI Reasearch's [Multi-Modal Framework (MMF)](https://mmf.sh/).

 |Model Name| Accuracy| Number of Epochs|